SouthGreenPlatform/training_reproducible_research/docs/pages/containers/containers-1-introduction.md

 *Docker*.
 Just as with Git, Docker was designed for software development but is rapidly becoming widely used in scientific research.
-Another container-based technology is *Singularity*, which was developed to work well in computer cluster environments, such as Uppmax.
-We will cover both Docker and Singularity in this course, but the focus will be be on the former (since that is the most widely used and runs on all three operating systems).
+Another container-based technology is *Singularity*, which was developed to work well in computer cluster environments.
+We will cover both Docker and Singularity in this course, but the focus will be on the former (since that is the most widely used and runs on all three operating systems).

 This tutorial depends on files from the course GitHub repo.
 Take a look at the